-Ah the age old question of where the goalie’s glove should be.
+Ah the age old question.
 How many times have you, your friend, your coach, your cousin’s uncle’s sister’s friend yelled, “Keep your glove up!”
 It’s easy to say, but it gets a little tricky to understand and apply once you put the gear on.
 So let’s get to it, where should your goalie’s glove be?

 If you looked in a mirror, is this how you look right now?